-4. Based on Uses
+4. On the Basis of Uses

-E. P. Odum (1959) has divided the world ecosystems on the basis of use of harvest methods and net primary production into two broad categories viz.:

-- i.
-Cultivated Ecosystems: They are further sub-divided into several categories based on cultivation of dominant crops, e.g., wheat field ecosystem, rice field ecosystem, fodder field ecosystem, etc. - ii.
+- E. P. Odum (1959) has divided the world ecosystems on the basis of use of harvest methods and net primary production into two broad categories viz.: - i.
+Cultivated Ecosystems: They are further sub-divided into several categories on the basis of cultivation of dominant crops, e.g., wheat field ecosystem, rice field ecosystem, fodder field ecosystem, etc. - ii.
 Non-cultivated Ecosystem: They are also further sub-divided into, e.g., forest ecosystem, tall grass ecosystem, short grass ecosystem, desert ecosystem, seaweeds ecosystem, etc.

-5. Based on Source and Level of Energy
+5. On the Basis of Source and Level of Energy

-Ecosystems can be classified based on source, type, and level of energy available in the ecosystem on the basic premises that the main driving force of the ecosystem s for their functioning is energy.
+Ecosystems can be classified on the basis of source, type and level of energy available in the ecosystem on the basic premises that the main driving force of the ecosystem s for their functioning is energy.
 E. P. Odum (1975) has classified the ecosystems into four categories: